- Sep. 2016: Project started and Dr Zheng Chu was employed by the MDx team, working as a full-time Research Assistant (RA).

 - Noel and Duc are focusing on the FPGA design and implementation

-Stage 1: A simple messaging system with FPGA/USRP/Ras.
+A messaging system with FPGA/USRP/Ras.
 Pi

 We use a simple system with FPGA/USRP/Ras.
 Pi (acting as a mobile user or a relay) who is able to send a simple message (such as “Warning!
 You are entering a dangerous zone/situation!”) to the control center (a computer) when it is triggered by certain condition (such as dangerous situation).
 The trigger condition can be manually set in our program (we can make a button to switch it on and off for trigger).